Asim-Infomics/Hawk-Eye/README.md

+# Hawk-Eye
+This tool allows you to search the dark web for specific keywords, fetch relevant .onion links, and crawl them for additional information.
+It leverages the Tor network to ensure anonymity and privacy while performing searches on onion sites.
+More actions
 Hawk Eye -  A Dark Web Search Tool
 This tool allows you to search for .onion links on the dark web using a Tor network connection.
 It uses the Ahmia search engine to find .onion links based on a user-specified keyword.
 After retrieving the search results, the tool offers the option to crawl the resulting links and save them to a file.